Noam Gottesman: Personal life

 Gottesman married Geraldine Gottesman and had four children.
 They later divorced.

 Gottesman comes from a family of art collectors, and is among the 200 most notable collectors according to ARTnews.
 He owns pieces by Francis Bacon and Lucian Freud and Andy Warhol.

 In 2014, he was dating the actress Lucy Liu.
 In 2015, Gottesman married Bianca Dueñas, director of sales for fashion designer Reed Krakoff.

 In July 2019, Gottesman was accused of illegally carving out a personal driveway in front of his Greenwich Village townhouse.
 The accusations were first reported on the front page of the New York Daily News.
+The New York Department of Buildings later issued a statement acknowledging that there was a pre-existing curb cut and loading dock at the building before it was converted into a home, and that Gottesman had received plan approval in 2011 to keep the curb cut and a fold-up garage door.